Connemara Pony History

-In the early days of the breed, about 5th century B.C., the Connemara resembled a Shetland pony.
+In the early days of the breed, about 5th century B.C., these horses resembled a Shetland pony.
 Later, Celtic raiders bred the horses to the Spanish Jennet and the Irish Hobby.
 Welsh Cob, Arabian, Thoroughbred and Irish Draught helped establish the modern Connemara.
-Traditionally, Irish Farmers valued the Connemara, and almost all of them owned only one mare.
+Traditionally, Irish Farmers valued these ponies, and almost all of them owned only one mare.

 For more information:

-The American Connemara Pony Society, www.acps.org
+- The American Connemara Pony Society, www.acps.org